wistia/wistia-open-docs/_posts/data-api.md

 name  | The display name of the media. section (optional)  | The title of the section in which the media appears.
 This attribute is omitted if the media is not in a section (default). thumbnail     | An object representing the thumbnail for this media.
 The attributes are URL, width, and height. type  | A string representing what type of media this is.
-Valid values are “Video”, “Image”, “Audio”, “Swf”, “MicrosoftOfficeDocument”, “PdfDocument”, or “UnknownType”. duration (optional) | For Audio or Video files, this field specifies the length (in seconds).
+Values can be “Video”, “Image”, “Audio”, “Swf”, “MicrosoftOfficeDocument”, “PdfDocument”, or “UnknownType”. duration (optional) | For Audio or Video files, this field specifies the length (in seconds).
 For Document files, this field specifies the number of pages in the document.
 For other types of media, or if the duration is unknown, this field is omitted. created   | The date when the media was originally uploaded. updated   | The date when the media was last changed.